Posts Tagged ‘“toy recalls”’

 Free Legal Consultation: 800-379-1244

-The Boston law firm of Breakstone, White & Gluck specializes in handling personal injury and product liability cases.
-This holiday season, we are committed to sharing our experience through our Project KidSafe blog series focusing on toy safety.
+Breakstone, White & Gluck of Boston specializes in handling personal injury and product liability cases.
+This holiday season, we are committed to sharing toy safety tips as part of Project KidSafe campaign.
+We wish you a safe and healthy holiday season.